cityofaustin/atxopendata.rocks/pages/publish.md

 subnav_items:
   - text: Introduction
     permalink: /publish/#introduction
-  - text: Meet the City of Open Data Liaisons
+  - text: Meet the City of Open Data Liaisons and Publishers
-    permalink: /publish/#meet-the-city-of-open-data-liaisons
+    permalink: /publish/#meet-the-city-of-open-data-liaisons-and-publishers
   - text: What Open Data Liaisons and Publishers Do
     permalink: /publish/#what-open-data-liaisons-and-publishers-do
-  - text: How to Publish and Import Data
+  - text: How to Publish
-    permalink: /publish/#how-to-import-and-publish-data
+    permalink: /publish/#how-to-publish
   - text: How to Identify Datasets for Publication
+    permalink: /publish/#how-to-identify-datasets-for-publication
+  - text: Methods of Publishing Your Dataset
-    permalink: /publish/#how-to-structure-your-metadata
+    permalink: /publish/#methods-of-publishing-your-dataset
   - text: How to Publish Data Manually
+    permalink: /publish/#how-to-publish-data-manually
+  - text: How to Create and Edit your Dataset
+    permalink: /publish/#how-to-create-and-edit-your-dataset
+  - text: Publish your Dataset
-    permalink: /publish/#how-can-i-publish-data
+    permalink: /publish/#publish-your-dataset
-  - text: How to Structure your Metadata
+  - text: How to Create Filter Views within your Dataset
+    permalink: /publish/#how-to-create-filter-views-within-your-dataset
+  - text: Filter through Records
+    permalink: /publish/#filer-through-records
+  - text: Filter Using a Value
-    permalink: /publish/#how-can-i-publish-data
+    permalink: /publish/#filer-using-a-value
 ---

 ## Introduction
 This section is for City of Austin Data Liaisons and Publishers.
 Open Data Liaisons and Publishers implement their department’s Open Data plans in relation to the City of Austin’s Open Data Initiative (ODI) and City Manager’s “open by default” directive.

-## Meet the City of Austin Open Data Liaisons & Publisher
+## Meet the City of Open Data Liaisons and Publishers
 The Open Data Liaison and Publisher may be a data owner, implementer or coordinator of departmental data and data-related resources.
 The Open Data Liaison and Publisher will be the single point of contact between the department and the Open Data Initiative team.

-## What Open Data Liaisons Do
+## What Open Data Liaisons and Publishers Do
 - Coordinate and manage departmental Open Data efforts in relation to the City of Austin’s ODI.
 - Identify new data sets to be published on the COA Open Data Portal.
 - Facilitate proper assessment, review and approvals for data to be published and ensure it complies with legal, ethical and security concerns.